MohamedMandour10/Object-Tracking/README.md

 # Real-Time Object Tracker

 A simple, interactive Python tool for tracking objects in real time using your webcam.
-Draw a box around anything in the first frame, and the app will follow it as it moves, live.
+Draw a box around anything in the first frame, and the app will follow it as it moves in real-time.

 ## Features
 - **Easy Object Selection:** Click and drag to select what you want to track.
 - **Live Tracking:** See the tracker follow your object in real time.
-- **Multiple Tracking Algorithms:** Choose from CSRT, KCF, BOOSTING, or MOSSE (all built into OpenCV).
+- **Multiple Tracking Algorithms:** Choose from CSRT, KCF, BOOSTING, or MOSSE.
 - **Performance Display:** See FPS and tracking status right on the video.
 - **User Feedback:** If you make a mistake (like drawing outside the frame), you’ll see a helpful message on the screen.
 - **Keyboard Controls:** Reset, quit, or save a frame with a single key.